-Drizzle the glaze on top and prepare to be amazed. 😉
+Drizzle the icing on top and prepare to be amazed. 😉

 I think I found my new favorite dessert.
 Definitely one of the best ways to enjoy all of these fresh summer peaches!
 What’s your favorite way to enjoy peaches?

 More peachy desserts to try: peach bundt cake with brown butter icing, peach streusel muffins, fresh peach cobbler, brown sugar peach crumble pie, peach pecan crisp, rustic strawberry peach galette, and blueberry peach pie.Print